thekangster/wordle-solver/hw7/DESIGN.md

 This program will allow us to see a represenation of a simple database of our customers and the information we know about them.
 This database also has an interface that gives us the ability to read a database file from the disk, add customers, delete customers, and save the database back to the file.

+My implementation of this will utilize a businessdb.c file that will hold the main file.
+My hw7.c file will hold my hashtable implementation, including their functions and linkedlist functions. hw7.h will include linkedlist node struct and function declarations.

 The program should read customers.tsv and store the customers into the hash table.
 Then, it will prompt the user to enter any of the supported commands.

 `add`: the program will additionally prompt the user for an email address, a display name, a shoe size, and a favorite food.
 This user (with their associated data) will then be added to the hash table.
 If that email address is already present in the has table, then replace the data that was already in the hash table with the new entry.